-Online tests offer a number of benefits from saving time to saving money [see article Benefits of Online Assessments] and so have become an integral part of many courses.
+Online tests offer a number of benefits from saving time to saving money and are an integral part of many courses.
 Despite the numerous benefits, teachers must face the fact that online tests are not immune from cheating.

 Students have always, and will always, attempt to cheat.
 With online tests the ways students find to cheat may be different than on traditional exams.
 It’s up to teachers to anticipate these new ways of cheating.

 Using the simple methods below, teachers can effectively prevent students from cheating while still offering quality assessments online.
 These important options are all available in ProProfs Quiz Maker, the online assessment tool used by thousands of teachers worldwide.

 1. Question Pooling

 The instructor determines how many questions are used in a test for the final grade and creates, at minimum, twice that number of questions.
 The more questions included in the bank, the better pooling will work.
 Each student that takes the test will receive a different set of questions.

 For example: a teacher wants to create a test containing twenty questions.
 The teacher has created a bank of 100 questions, from which twenty will be used.
 When the quiz is taken, each student receives twenty questions, but not the same twenty.
 The questions are “pooled” randomly from test to test, making it impossible for students to copy one another’s answers.

 Online tests are often used in a classroom setting.
 Because of this, students may sit close to one another, making it possible to see the screen of a nearby student.
 Randomizing the order questions are displayed in a test can reduce copying answers.

 Random order ensures that two test takers sitting side by side would not get the same order of questions.
 Online tools such as ProProfs Quiz Maker lets teachers utilize this setting by a simple radio-button option.